 The 2,982 names of the victims are etched on bronze, stencil-cut parapets lining the outer walls of the reflecting pools.
 The design allows daytime visitors to view the waterfalls through the inscriptions and for light to shine through at night.
 The design, chosen from 5,201 entries from 63 countries, organizes the names according to direct relationships between spouses, relatives, colleagues, and friends as well as by affiliation or agency.
 Names of victims from World Trade Center North, Flight 11, and February 26, 1993 line the north pool, while the south pool houses the names of victims from World Trade Center South, first responders, flights 175, 177, and 93, and the Pentagon.
 Visitors interested in locating a particular name can find the name’s “address” on the official website, an N or S followed by a number 1-76 to indicate a specific pool and panel, by using a smartphone application, or on a kiosk at the memorial site.

-Advance visitor passes are required.
-To reserve a pass, click here or call 212-266-5200 for groups of 10 or more.
-Visitors must enter at the Welcome Site at 1 Albany St. at Greenwich St. Hours are 10am-8pm (until 6pm from 10/9).
+Admission is free but advance visitor passes are required.
+To reserve a pass, click here or call 212-266-5200 for groups of 20 or more.
+(Reservations made online or by phone carry a $2 nonrefundable service fee per pass.)
+No-fee passes for same-day visits are also available on a first-come, first-served basis in person at the 9/11 Memorial Preview Site at 20 Vesey St. Hours are 10am-8pm until September 22.
+From September 23, the memorial will be open 10am-6pm.
 The last entries are ushered in an hour before closing.

 Most Popular Articles on CGNY